 These super-simple chipotle grilled shrimp skewers with maple glaze have only 5 ingredients, and are on your table in under 30 minutes!

-These chipotle grilled shrimp skewers are unbelievable delicious!
-They are a little sweet, a little savory, and have the best smoky flavor thanks to the grill.
-This recipe only takes about 20 minutes or less to come together and only takes 5 ingredients.
+These chipotle grilled shrimp skewers are another family favorite.
+They are a little bit sweet, a little bit savory, and have the best smoky flavor thanks to the grill.

 Reasons you’ll ♡ these grilled shrimp skewers